atakanaltok/awesome-useful-websites/README.md

 * https://www.routerpasswords.com/ - Router Passwords is officially the most updated default router password repository on the internet
 * http://bugmenot.com/ - Find and share logins.
 Enter a website below to see if the bugmenot community has shared any logins for it
 * https://burnermail.io/ - Hide your personal email address, control who can send you emails, and generate new burners with one click
+* https://www.security.org/security-score/ - Learn about your security score
+* https://www.startpage.com/ - Get privacy protection across the web.
+Extension for instant tracker blocking & more
+* http://iknowwhatyoudownload.com/ - Torrent downloads and distributions for your IP address